ntemposd/my-website/content/blog/business-plan/index.md

 ---
-title: "The minimum viable business plan"
+title: "A minimum viable business plan"
-description: "Introducing Doks, a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
+description: "A template startup business plan."
 lead: "Does your brilliant billion dollar idea compile into a sustainable business?
 Do you really need this funding now?
 We are in 2049 and you are building a Spacecraft.
 How a viable business plan might look like?"
 date: 2020-11-04T09:19:42+01:00
 lastmod: 2020-11-04T09:19:42+01:00